-These values which are ingrained in our culture, are the fundamentals of the Bekaert Code of Conduct.
-The Code explains our commitments and expectations towards stakeholders and provides guidance for employees and everyone who works on our behalf.
+We are responsible for creating and maintaining an ethical company culture, and for leading by example.
+Our Code of Conduct guides us in making the right decisions every day.
+The Code explains our commitments and expectations for employees and everyone who works on our behalf.

-Moreover, working together in a no-harm-to-anyone work environment, we will be able to build sustainable growth, create value for all our stakeholders and collectively contribute to the future of our Group, better together.
+Together with integrity, we will build sustainable growth, create value for all our stakeholders, and contribute to a better tomorrow.